WanlinYang/Delta_Mechanism/README.md

 ![Delta CAD](Delta_CAD.png)

 This repository includes kinematics and a control implementation of the Delta platform.
-The detailed theoratical analysis is included in the [Thesis](Thesis.pdf)
+The detailed theoratical analysis is included in the [Thesis](Thesis.pdf).

 ### Delta MATLAB code